stratosphereips/StratosphereTestingFramework/README.md

 - The listings of models and datasets include a column with the id of the note that is related to that object.
 You can edit notes directly with ```notes -e id```
 - Since the notes are stored as MarkDown text, it is nice to have some markdown support in your editor.
 In vi you can have nice colors and shortcuts.
 - You can limit the amount of flows to show with the command _connections -F_ so large connections can be visualized better.
+- You can list the notes for only the current capture, using filters.

+### Bugs
+- For bug reports please fill an issue on the [github page](https://github.com/stratosphereips/StratosphereTestingFramework/issues)

 ### TODO
-- List the notes for only the current capture
 - When the stf is used from several locations, it can happend that some dataset commands do not work because the pcap file is not there.
 Capture these issues.
 - Show more info about the model constructor
 - Show table for each model constructor